abhinavdayal/EIP_Session3/README.md

 # Successful Experiemnts

 ## Success01 - LR Sched, IN, BN, Dropouts, Augmentation 63K Params
-That is what I submitted
+That is what I submitted.
+In fact that is the best I got with Image NOrmalization in place.
+Have to understand why accuracy reduces with image normalization.
+Is it because we apply train data's mean/variance on test data.?

 ## Success02 - LR Sched, IN, BN, Dropouts, Augmentation to give double data; 63K Params
 In Success02.ipynb I tried to send double the number of input by augmentation.
 It did help a bit in the sense that the model trained quicker in less epochs.
 But did not improve accuracy too much.
 Didn't get time but can experient with ReduceLROnPlateau i.e. start with a good enouh learning rate and rather than updaing learning rate every epoch reuce it by a facttor when the metric say val_loss stops improving.
 Did try without augmentation etc. but did not get past 79% in the few attempts.
 Stayed away from dense layers completely.